 - Making sure it is inherently architectural

-A. Don’t make a portfolio system that you don’t believe in.
+1. Don’t make a portfolio system that you don’t believe in.

 Try to work in a way that captures your interest to bring out the best in you.
 Some people make the most elaborate portfolios that take up the majority of their time, reducing the amount of design/project content they can achieve.
-Some people do the inverse and simply box up their work after they’ve finished designing and call it a day.
+Some people do the inverse and simply box up their work after they’ve finished working and call it a day.
 Some people make an even split.
 Your portfolio will be far richer if you enjoy the system you employ.
 While there should be some sort of moderate balance between these two factions, it’s important that you make a portfolio system you believe in.
 In the long run your productivity will increase.

 See this channel for Bartlett UCL BSc Architecture Year 1 students going through their Year 1 A1 portfolios: https://www.youtube.com/watch?v=RlEypMG_nMQ.
 Notice how they aren’t cluttered.
 They’re super clear.
 They’re also designed to be easy to talk through, per page.
 Also notice that they’re loose sheets.
-This makes it easier to easy reshuffle work if necessary and allows admissions to take a sheet and look at it in more detail.
+This makes it easier to reshuffle work if necessary and allows admissions to take a sheet and look at it in more detail.
 It will also travel better as the binding won’t destroy the pages.

-D. Per project
+4. Per project

-20 pages with around 4 projects is around 5 pages per project.
 For clarity and ease of conversation at interview (or between admissions panelists if you don’t need to interview) the first page of each project should describe some sort of brief/intention.
 It should sum up the starting point and theme of the project itself.
 There should be one or two show-stopper pages per project which simply contain one amazing drawing or one amazing model photo (for example) at full bleed or nearly full bleed.
 This establishes a hierarchy of content to the portfolio.
 The project does not need to have an ‘end’, it can simply contain work of a certain quality that allows a conversation to appear.
 The phrase ‘quality over quantity’ cannot be emphasised enough.
 Do not fill your portfolio with endless amounts of work, instead…

-E. Say no to work
+5. Say no to work